Downtown Lafayette Parking Management Study (2024/25)

 - Assessment of Existing and Future Parking Demand: Spring 2025

-- Public Hearings (Transportation & Circulation / Planning Commissions, City Council): Spring 2025
+- Public Hearings (Transportation & Circulation / Planning Commissions, City Council): Fall 2025

 Past Parking Analyses